-Another interesting feature of this presentation involved the hypothesis of using unformulated next generation (Gen 2.5) antisense oligonucleotides (ASOs) to degrade mRNA of the transcription factor FOXP3 in order to provide anti-cancer benefit.
-Dr. Barry shared results of a collaboration between AstraZeneca and Ionis demonstrating that mouse FOXP3 ASOs promote potent FOXP3 downregulation in primary regulatory T-cells and deliver monotherapy efficacy in ID8-VEGF and A20 syngeneic models (dosing 50mg/kg BIW from d1 post-implantation).
-Gratifyingly, the immune changes induced by mouse FOXP3 ASOs are localised to the tumour (A20 mouse model), rather than the spleen, and FOXP3 ASO/PDx combination augments the depth of anti-tumour response.
-Modulation of STAT3 is known to be a global regulator of the tumour microenvironment (10) and Dr. Barry proceeded to show that downregulation of STAT3 by the ASO AZD9150 enhances PD-L1 inhibitor efficacy in the CT26 model.
+Another interesting feature of this presentation involved the hypothesis of using unformulated next-generation (Gen 2.5) antisense oligonucleotides (ASOs) to degrade mRNA of the transcription factor FOXP3 (forkhead box protein P3) in order to provide anticancer benefit.
+Dr. Barry shared results of a collaboration between AstraZeneca and Ionis demonstrating that mouse FOXP3 ASOs promote potent FOXP3 downregulation in primary regulatory T cells and deliver monotherapy efficacy in ID8-VEGF and A20 syngeneic models (dosing 50 mg/kg b.i.w. from day 1 postimplantation).
+Gratifyingly, the immune changes induced by mouse FOXP3 ASOs are localized to the tumor (A20 mouse model), rather than the spleen, and FOXP3 ASO/PDx combination augments the depth of antitumor response.
+Modulation of STAT3 (signal transducer and activator of transcription 3) is known to be a global regulator of the tumor microenvironment (10) and Dr. Barry proceeded to show that downregulation of STAT3 by the ASO AZD9150 (danvatirsen) enhances PD-L1 inhibitor efficacy in the CT26 model.
 Collaborative efforts indicate that AZD9150 provides early evidence of clinical activity (11) in diffuse large B-cell lymphoma and lung cancer and in combination with durvalumab (PD-L1 inhibitor) for the treatment of head and neck squamous cell carcinoma.

-Specific tumour metabolites are thought to play a pivotal role in regulating T-cell function.
-Adenosine signaling also offers a therapeutic opportunity by tackling the immune suppressive tumour microenvironment.
-Dr. Barry shared data for the A2AR inhibitor AZD4635's (licensed from Heptares) ability to potently reverse adenosine mediated suppression of CD8+ T-cell activity and reduce tumour volume in combination with anti-PD-L1 monoclonal antibody in MC38 and MCA205 models.
+Specific tumor metabolites are thought to play a pivotal role in regulating T-cell function.
+Adenosine signaling also offers a therapeutic opportunity by tackling the immune suppressive tumor microenvironment.
+Dr. Barry shared data for the adenosine A2A receptor inhibitor AZD4635's (licensed from Heptares) ability to potently reverse adenosinemediated suppression of CD8+ T-cell activity and reduce tumor volume in combination with anti-PD-L1 monoclonal antibody in MC38 and MCA205 models.
 Targeting lactate transport offers yet another potential therapeutic approach (12).
-For example, the MCT4 inhibitor AZD0095 exhibits efficacy at 30mg/kg oral dosing BID in a MC38 MCT1 knockout model in combination with checkpoint inhibitors using various mass spectrometry techniques including MS imaging tumour cell lactate sequestration caused by AZD0095 has been analysed and the associated increased infiltration of immune cells to be imaged by mass cytometry.
+For example, the monocarboxylate transporter 4 (MCT4) inhibitor AZD0095 exhibits efficacy at 30 mg/kg oral dosing b.i.d. in an MC38 MCT1 knockout model in combination with checkpoint inhibitors using various mass spectrometry (MS) techniques including MS imaging tumor cell lactate sequestration caused by AZD0095 has been analyzed and the associated increased infiltration of immune cells to be imaged by mass cytometry.

-Tumour genetics are likely to be important regulators of the response to immunotherapy.
-Loss of the phosphatase and tensin homolog PTEN promotes resistance to T cell-mediated immunotherapy (12).
-Dr Barry informed the meeting that PTEN-mediated immune resistance may be reversed by administration of the PI3Kbeta inhibitor GSK2636771.
-Similarly, in the context of BRCA mutation positive anti-tumour activity of the PARP inhibitor Olaparib (AZD2281) is achieved combination with anti-PD-L1 in a BRCA mutant syngeneic model.
+Tumor genetics are likely to be important regulators of the response to immunotherapy.
+Loss of the phosphatase and tensin homolog PTEN promotes resistance to T cell-mediated immunotherapy (13).
+Dr. Barry informed the meeting that PTEN-mediated immune resistance may be reversed by administration of the PI3Kβ inhibitor GSK2636771.
+Similarly, in the context of BRCA mutation, positive antitumor activity of the poly (ADP-ribose) polymerase (PARP) inhibitor olaparib (AZD2281) is achieved in combination with anti-PD-L1 in a BRCA-mutant syngeneic model.

 The talk concluded with an impressive overview of the challenges facing the immune-oncology field.
-While there remains a sizeable opportunity around tumour-targeted combinations, Dr. Barry pointed out that non-clinical disease models remain suboptimal for effective decision-making, signals beyond the backbone therapy are currently limited and that increasing response rate in each disease segment is problematic.
+While there remains a sizeable opportunity around tumor-targeted combinations, Dr. Barry pointed out that nonclinical disease models remain suboptimal for effective decision-making, signals beyond the backbone therapy are currently limited and that increasing response rate in each disease segment is problematic.
 We are entering an exciting season in immune-oncology treatment with features associated with response emerging in some settings.